singingwolfboy/netlify-home/_posts/2016-05-25-jekyll-netlify-cms.md

 ---
-title: "A Step-by-Step Guide: Jekyll Netlify CMS"
+title: Jekyll and Netlify CMS - A Step-by-Step Guide
 author: Jimmi Lee
 image: null
 short_title: Setting up Jekyll with Netlify CMS
 description: A step-by-step guide on how to set up Jekyll with Netlify CMS.
 thumbnail: /uploads/netlifylogo.png
 cmsUserSlug: ""
-date: 2020-11-06T00:00:00.000Z
+date: 2016-05-25T00:00:00.000Z
-tags: null
+tags:
-published: false
+ - CMS
+ - tutorial
+ - jekyll
 ---

-Welcome to Netlify or should I say welcome to Netlify CMS, the first static site CMS system that can easily be integrated with almost any static site generator!
+Welcome to Netlify CMS, the first static site CMS system that can easily be integrated with almost any static site generator!

-I know--it sounds too good to be true, but the age where static sites were defined by a lack of dynamic content, a lack of user interactivity and a lack of a CMS system is finally over!
+It sounds too good to be true, but the age where static sites were defined by a lack of dynamic content, a lack of user interactivity and a lack of a CMS system is finally over!

-In this little guide, we'll do a step by step, which will show you how to install and configure your own copy of our *jekyll-netlify-cms* template.
+In this guide, we'll show you how to install and configure your own copy of our *jekyll-netlify-cms* template.

-This is only the beginning however and we'll follow up with guides to our other Netlify CMS templates as well.

 *This guide assumes that you have Ruby and bundler installed*

 <!-- excerpt -->

 ## Netlify CMS Environments
-Before we start, I'd like to talk a little about Netlify CMS and environments, as it is possible to run a *netlify-git-api server* for when you're working locally, as opposed to setting the environment variable to production and using *GitHub's API* when your site goes live.
+Before we start, I'd like to talk a little about Netlify CMS and environments, as it is possible to run a *netlify-git-api server* for when you're working locally to test the CMS.
+When your site goes live, you'll use GitHub's API by setting the environment variable to production in your Netlify admin panel.

 We will describe both methods in this guide, by first setting up locally and second, by deploying to Netlify and using GitHub's API online.